Chia-Network/chia-network.github.io/collections/_faq/07-where-can-i-learn-more-about-the-technical-details-of-your-consensus-algorithm.en.md

 We have academic papers and presentations that give detail about our new consensus algorithm and blockchain software.
 In 2019 we revealed our [Green Paper](https://www.chia.net/assets/ChiaGreenPaper.pdf) outlining the construction of Proofs of Space and Time and illustrating many of the design choices of Chia.

+We have updated our consensus algorithm and you can review and commment on our [working document](https://docs.google.com/document/d/1tmRIb7lgi4QfKkNaxuKOBHRmwbVlGL4f7EsBDr_5xZE/edit).

 There is also a [2019 talk from Mariano Sorgente](https://youtu.be/_075bzQPooU) at MIT on how to achieve Nakamoto consensus with Proof of Space and VDFs.

 Bram Cohen [presented](https://www.youtube.com/watch?v=2Zlcgt8FVz4) at Stanford on February 2018 on Proofs of Space.
 Our advisors, Dan Boneh, Benedikt Bünz, and Ben Fisch [published a survey of VDFs](https://eprint.iacr.org/2018/712.pdf) which are the underlying technology of Proof of Time.